NuGet/docs.microsoft.com-nuget/docs/Consume-Packages/Team-Foundation-Build.md

 > [!Note]
 > Packages must be authored to allow loading in Visual Studio.
 Otherwise, you may still want to check in `.targets` files so that other developers can simply open the solution without having to restore packages first.

 The following demo project shows how to set up the build in such a way that the `packages` folders and **.targets** files don't need to be checked-in.
-Finally, I'll show how you can setup an automated build on the [Team Foundation Service] for this sample project.
+It also shows how to set up an automated build on the Team Foundation Service for this sample project.

 ## Repository Structure